uaenvironment/monsoon-api-package/README.md

 ## <ins>Getting Started</ins>

+### Requesting access
+Our data is accessible via an API key request which can be sent to <monsoon-api@list.arizona.edu>

 ### Installing
 Clone this repository and install the required dependencies using the included `requirements.txt` file.
 This can be done using the command